loukylor/VRC-Mods/README.md

 You can also toggle the mod on and off and auto accept portals from friends, yourself, and one's placed in the world itself (by the creator).

-## Disclaimer
-AskToPortal is NOT Portal Confirmation by 404.
-AskToPortal is simply a replacement for Portal Confirmation as 404 was banned from the VRChat Modding Group and AskToPortal will NOT work in conjunction with Portal Confirmation.

 ## Picture of user prompt:
 ![Image of user prompt](https://i.imgur.com/uvUeUmL.png)